bencoderus/node-encryption/readme.md

 1. Clone repository
 2. cd node-encryption
 3. npm install
-4. npm run generate:encrypted - Encrypts all the plain data and stores it in a json file for usage.
+4. npm run generate:data - Encrypts all the plain data and stores it in a json file for usage.
-5. npm run start - to start the server.
+5. npm run start - To start the server.

 ## Testing
 - Get all the records